About Temple Bar

 Temple Bar and the adjacent Paternoster Lodge now comprise the home for the Architects’ Company – the smallest of all the Livery Halls in the City.

 The rooms are available to hire for meetings and dinners.
 Both rooms are fully accessible to all users.
 An education programme is running that introduces students, visitors and the City community to the area’s architectural heritage and modern architecture.

 The building is managed by Temple Bar Trust whose charitable objectives are:

-The Temple Bar Trust will manage the both spaces leased from the Corporation of London and will use its surplus funds initiating architectural events at the Temple Bar and within the City.
-The Trust will specifically focus on supporting diversity in the architectural profession and promoting architecture to a wider public.
+Temple Bar Trust manage both spaces and use its surplus funds to initiate architectural events at Temple Bar and within the City of London.
+The Trust specifically focuses on supporting diversity in the architectural profession and promoting architecture to a wider public.